xKayniT/NetworkTool/README.md

 - Sniffing packets on network with scapy

-- Browse Certificate Transparency logs for website -> SOON
+- Browse Certificate Transparency logs for website(sslmate endpoint) -> SOON